 The future is unpredictable.
 And forecasting, however loathed right now by finance teams, is just something we have to keep doing.
 But it’s not all bad for finance teams, considering how they’ve banded together to weather the storm.

 After the initial “Oh Lord, what do we do now?”, they started adapting and building communities.
-They’ve created groups to explore government responses or answer questions as to what people are doing in terms of:
+The Startup CFO group explores government responses or answer questions as to what people are doing in terms of:

 - Working from home

 - What the terms of the Future Fund are

 - And much more!

 So finance teams, however segregated they have been in the past, have come together and shown solidarity.

 This kind of collaboration will definitely play a role in adapting to the future of company spending.

 Some of the key takeaways from the show